Twarner491/quotes/README.md

 ### 6. Auto-Start Service
 Configure the systemd service to run the app on boot.

-1. Edit `system-config/receipt-printer.service` to match your username and path if different from defaults (`/home/pi/quotes`).
+1. Edit `system-config/receipt-printer.service` to match your username and path if different from defaults.
 2. Install and enable the service:

 ```bash